Common Caregiver Questions and Concerns about G-tubes

 Granulation Tissue

-Granulation tissue is new tissue and blood vessels that develop as a normal response to injury to promote healing.
-The new tissue has a granular, beefy, or bumpy texture, hence the name "granulation."
+Granulation tissue is new tissue that develops as a normal response to injury.
+The new tissue has a beefy or bumpy texture, hence the name "granulation" and will typically have tiny blood vessels that make the tissue appear pink.

 Field is required!